Axiom of empty set

-In axiomatic set theory, the axiom of empty set is a statement that asserts the existence of a set with no elements.
+In axiomatic set theory, the axiom of empty set, also called the axiom of null set and the axiom of existence, is a statement that asserts the existence of a set with no elements.
 It is an axiom of Kripke–Platek set theory and the variant of general set theory that Burgess (2005) calls "ST," and a demonstrable truth in Zermelo set theory and Zermelo–Fraenkel set theory, with or without the axiom of choice.

 Formal statement

 In the formal language of the Zermelo–Fraenkel axioms, the axiom reads: